Supportive treatment for myeloma

 How they are given

 Several types of bisphosphonates are used for myeloma.
-Most commonly it is given by an injection into the vein.
-Less commonly, a bisphosphonate can be given by tablet.
+They are usually given by an injection into the vein, but sometimes given by tablet.

 Stomach upset – Bisphosphonates can cause stomach upset.
-You may feel sick and/or have constipation or diarrhoea for a few days.
+You may feel sick, or you may also have constipation or diarrhoea for a few days.

 Practise good dental hygiene